ecmwf/earthkit-regrid/docs/index.rst

 **earthkit-regrid** is a Python package for regridding.
 It is one of the components of :xref:`earthkit`.

 The API features the :func:`regrid` function taking inputs of Numpy arrays or earthkit-data GRIB :xref:`fieldlist` objects.
-It is implemented with various backends, the default  :ref:`default backend <mir-regrid>` uses ECMWF's **MIR (Meteorological Interpolation and Regridding)** library to perform the regridding.
+It is implemented with various backends, the :ref:`default backend <mir-regrid>` uses ECMWF's **MIR (Meteorological Interpolation and Regridding)** library to perform the regridding.

 Quick start